Overview

 Hello from bootstrap script!

 Overall this helped alleviate some of my own needs for custom AMIs and duplicate scripts!
-I hope this tutorial helps you out as well!
+I hope this tutorial helps you out as well with your next cloud deployment!